Lafri-13/dsgp-group23-business-data-harbour/README.md

 ## 6️⃣ AI Image Generation for Ads

-You integrated image generation (diffusion-based models like DALL·E type systems).
+Integrated image generation (diffusion-based models like DALL·E type systems).

 Based on customer cluster, the system can: